Hacko-nPacko/log-and-measure/README.md

 logging.level.<class_FQDN>=MY_LEVEL
 ```

 3) In the spirit of spring cloud and distributed applications, a central place to save logs is needed.
 There're solutions, but here I'll discuss `sentry.io` and syslog.
-Sentry is an online servive that will accumulate and save your logs in a useful way.
+[Sentry.io](http://www.sentry.io) is an online service that will accumulate and save your logs in a useful way.
 Integrating with the service is rather easy when using logback:
 - Add the sentry dependency
 ```xml
     <dependency>